ClaraEscorihuela/ecg_signal_processing/README.md

 4. Apply different techniques to calculate heart rate, such as calculating the heart rate in a window of 1 second over the entire signal and averaging the results

+5. Evaluate the algorithm with a cardiologist.
+Signals from some patients present strange (ecg3 patient 6, and ecg4 patient 7) waveforms/patterns.
+A further analysis on these signals should be displayed to validate the algorithm performance.